fangzheng354/deepbof/README.md

 Experiment code used in the paper, “A deep bag-of-features model for music auto-tagging” by Juhan Nam, Jorge Herrera and Kyogu Lee (http://arxiv.org/abs/1508.04999)

-Run the following scripts to run the whole pipeline:
+Refer to the following scripts to run the whole pipeline:

 step1) process_tagatune_audio.m: preprocessing mp3 data